jnutterdev/django-woam/README.md

-Django site using Tailwind and HTMX
+# Django site using Tailwind and HTMX

-When installing, run:

 To get started, create python virtualenv, ex:
 `pip install pipenv` (if not already installed)